tetratelabs/wazero/site/content/languages/tinygo.md

 }
 ```

-However, creating goroutines after main (`_start` in WASI) has undefined
+There are some glitches to this.
+For example, if that same function was
-behavior.
-For example, if that same function was exported (`//export:notMain`),
+exported (`//export notMain`), and called while main wasn't running, the line
-and called after main, the line that creates a goroutine panics at runtime.
+that creates a goroutine currently [panics at runtime][25].

 Given problems like this, some choose a compile-time failure instead, via
 `-scheduler=none`.
 Since code often needs to be custom in order to work with